chapmajs/personal_site/_posts/2026-08-04-Powered-JOLT-4K-System.md

 {% linked_images :files => ['outer_box1.jpg', 'outer_box2.jpg'], :alt_texts => ['Outer box', 'Outer box label closeup'] %}

 The label on the outer box suggests it was shipped from [Bolt Beranek and Newman Inc.](https://en.wikipedia.org/wiki/RTX_BBN_Technologies), a fairly significant MIT-adjacent tech consulting company that has since been rolled into Raytheon (now called RTX Corporation). `R. Rubinstein` turns up a few results regarding technology papers written on behalf of BBN, but I haven't dug further.
 Too bad we don't have more of the addressee portion of the label!

+***UPDATE!***

+ats on #vc IRC (irc.slashnet.org) has turned up information on the recipient based on the partial address. a Bruce R. Meadows, callsign WB8LYK, at 1413 St Elmo NE, Canton, OH 44705 shows up in a listing of amateur radio stations in Stark County.
+Good sleuthing!

 The outer box has some orange lettering that matches the font and color of one of the inner boxes, which is definitely from MAI directly:

 {% linked_images :files => ['mai_box1.jpg', 'mai_box2.jpg'], :alt_texts => ['MAI shipping box label', 'MAI shipping box, inside foam'] %}